 This system is used in the Middle School.
 Students are required to carry their quarterly demerit card with them in their student planner.
-Demerits are typically given for behavior, uniform infractions and continued disregard for academic responsibilities.
+Demerits are typically given for behavior: irreverence, defiance, disregard school policy, unsafe behavior, harmful language, dishonesty and misuse of technology (including outside of school hours, if warranted).